Save PDF document programmatically

 You can also save the created or manipulated PDF document to stream by using overloads of Save methods.

-public static void SaveDocumentStream()
+private static void SaveDocumentStream()

 {

-// make some manipation, i.g add new empty page
+// Make some manipation, i.g add new empty page

 }